-Families may obtain application forms from the LHA's web site or office during normal business hours.
+Families may obtain application forms from the LHA's office during normal business hours.
+Families may also request - by telephone, or by mail, or email - that an application be mailed to them via first class mail.

-Completed applications must be returned to the LHA according to instructions on the notice of waiting list opening.
+Completed applications must be returned to the LHA by mail, electronicallyemail, by-fax, or submitted in person during normal business hours.
 Applications must be complete in order to be accepted by the LHA for processing.
-If an application is incomplete, the LHA will reject the application.
+If an application is incomplete, the LHA will notify the family of the additional information required.